 Q

-Q — The Queen Anne’s Revenge was the flagship of Blackbeard the Pirate.
+Q — Queen Anne’s Revenge was the flagship of Blackbeard the Pirate.
 (Many thanks to our Twitter friend @SurfinPirate for reminding us of this fact!)

 R